 Difference between Honey and Sugar

 Because sugar has a higher glycemic index of 65 unlike honey’s 55 and contains higher fructose content, it causes a major spike in blood glucose.
 Although both products raise blood sugar, honey returns the levels to normal more quickly.
-Foods with a low glycemic index such as raw honey only result in a slight blood sugar rise, meaning they offer a reduced risk of type 2 diabetes.
+Food with a low glycemic index such as unprocessed honey only result in a slight blood sugar rise, meaning they offer a reduced risk of type 2 diabetes.
 The nutritional composition of honey is inclusive of traces of pollen (because it starts as a flower nectar), antioxidants, amino acids, minerals, enzymes, and vitamins.

 The best option for you is to secure locally produced honey that is organic and sold in its raw form.
-Most of the product on the market is processed, and because it has been heated and filtered, it lacks nutritional value and health benefits.
+Most of the product on the market is processed, and because it has been heated and filtered, it lacks nutritional value and health advantages.
 Raw honey can keep the sugar levels down in diabetes patients but has to be taken alongside prescribed medications and the right diet.

 This product is broken down in the body by the enzymes present within it, while sugar depends on enzymes from the body.
 Understand that sugar lacks vitamins and minerals, meaning it falls under empty calories.
 Honey is rich in calories because it is heavier and denser.
 Sugar draws nutrients from the body to be metabolized into your system.
 When all the nutrients are consumed in the process, your body is exposed to higher cholesterol, obesity, and high blood sugar levels.